yl-msft/GalaxyExplorer/README.md

 Note that by default when you point Unity at this repo, it will open a new scene.
 Navigate to /Scenes and double-click MainScene to setup the editor properly.
 After that, hitting Play will start the experience.

-#Building for HoloLens
+#Building Galaxy Explorer

 From Unity, choose File->Build Settings to bring up the Build Settings window.
 All of the scenes in the Scenes to Build section should be checked.
 Choose Windows Store as the Platform.
-On the right side, choose Universal 10 as the SDK, XAML as the UWP Build Type, check Unity C# Projects and then click Build.
+On the right side, choose Universal 10 as the SDK, "any device" as the Target device, XAML as the UWP Build Type, check "Copy References", check "Unity C# Projects" and then click Build.
 Select the folder called 'UWP' and choose this folder.

 After the build completes successfully, an explorer window will pop up.
 Navigate into the UWP folder and double-click GalaxyExplorer.sln to launch Visual Studio.
 From Visual Studio, set the Configuration to **Release** for faster builds (doesn't use .NET Native) or **Master** to build the type of package the Store needs (uses .NET Native).

+##Building for HoloLens

 Make sure to change ARM or x64 to **x86**.
+Now you can deploy to the Emulator, a Remote Device, or create a Store package to deploy at a later time.

+##Building for Windows Phone

+Make sure to change x64 or x86 to **ARM**.
+Now you can deploy to the Emulator, a Remote Device, or create a Store package to deploy at a later time.

+##Building for Windows Desktop

+Make sure to change ARM to **x64** or **x86**.
 Now you can deploy to the Emulator, a Remote Device, or create a Store package to deploy at a later time.

 #CoreSystems